djangoconfire/system-design/uber_design.md

-- System design
 - Uber
     - Requirements / Specifications
         - Two Services
             - Demand Service
                 - Demand of Riders
                     -  DemandService tracks the GPS locations of the user when requested.
                     -  It tracks the order of requirements : Does user requested small/Big Car or pool.
             - Supply Service
                 -  Supply of Cabs
                 -  Supply service tracks car using GeoLocation(Lat and Longitude).
                 -  Every cab which is active keep on sending lat and lang every 5 sec to the server.
                 -  State machines of all the supply  should be saved in the memory.
                 -  To track vehicles : There are may attributes of model
                     -  type of model
                     -  can be wheel chair be fittee
                     -  Number of sheets
                     -  Presence of a car sheet for children
                 -  Allocation need to be tracked
                     -  If car have three sheets and two of them has been occupied.
             - We need one more service which match the demand to supply ,say Dispatch System (Disco)
             - Dispatch Optimization (Disco)
                 -  This service runs of Hundreds of Processes.
                 -  Core requirements of the service
                     - Reduce extra Driving
                     - Reduce Extra Waiting time
                     - lowest overall ETA
                 - Working
-						-
         - Tools/Plugins
             - Google S2 Library

     - Implementation
-			-
-		- Database  7
+    - Database
-			-

 -  Netflix
 -  Whatsapp
 -  DropBox

 - Elastic Search